 Rendering nonhazardous, we felt, was another actual action taken by operators that the Commission could approve that was a different level of activity than deeming nonhazardous.
 There are large bodies of water which facility operators might have to skim any oil that might reach them or use an approved dispersant, something such as that, that would render them nonhazardous.
-There are there are many acts such as that in the oil field
+There are - there are many acts such as that in the oil field

 1 that should be within the scope of the OCD to recognize as 2 not requiring screening or netting.
-So that was the intent 3 of the advisory committee, is that certain -- that the OCD 4 should have the mechanism to recognize certain facilities 5 are rendered nonhazardous and certain facilities are 6 purely, they just are nonhazardous.
-They don't have to be 7 rendered that way, they are that way, and any effective set 8 of rules and regulations that are going to protect the 9 birds of the Treaty Act should have this kind of flexibi-10 lity.
-That's our committee's recommendation.
-11 Would you turn to Exhibit Twenty-eight, 12 which is the last exhibit of yours on this?
-13 Α Yes, I have it.
-14 And that is the proposed changes projec-Q 15 ted by OCD, is that correct?
-16 Α Yes.
-17 And have you read this before?
-Q 18 Yes, I've read it very recently. Α 19 And do you believe that the rewording Q 20 that was done by OCD to emphasize the industry proposal and 21
+So that was the intent 3 of the advisory committee, is that certain -- that the OCD should have the mechanism to recognize certain facilities 5 rendered nonhazardous and certain facilities are purely, they just are nonhazardous.
+They don't have to be 7 rendered that way, they are that way, and any effective set of rules and regulations that are going to protect the 9 birds of the Treaty Act should have this kind of flexibi-10 That's our committee's recommendation.
+11

+Q Would you turn to Exhibit Twenty-eight, which is the last exhibit of yours on this?

+A Yes, I have it.

+Q And that is the proposed changes projected by OCD, is that correct?

+Q And have you read this before?

+A Yes, I've read it very recently.

-Q And do you believe that the rewording that was done by OCD to emphasize the industry proposal and then the industry comment meets your committee's objective in providing flexibility to industry for facilities that are -- have either been rendered nonhazardous or are inherently nonhazardous?
+And do you believe that the rewording that was done by OCD to emphasize the industry proposal and then the industry comment meets your committee's objective in providing flexibility to industry for facilities that are -- have either been rendered nonhazardous or are inherently nonhazardous?